ssmirr/appdev-chapters/loops.md

 ## FizzBuzz

 Test your skills with [the classic programmer's interview question, FizzBuzz](http://wiki.c2.com/?FizzBuzzTest){:target="_blank"}.
-You'll have to combine multiples skills that you've learned so far — loops, conditionals, etc — but you shouldn't have to Google[^the_internet] for help.
+You'll have to combine multiple skills that you've learned so far — loops, conditionals, etc — but you shouldn't have to Google[^the_internet] for help.
 All the knowledge you need is in the readings that you've covered already.

+[^the_internet]: The answers that you find on the internet will, at this stage, more than likely just confuse you.
+They will reference advanced techniques, or sometimes will just be flat-out wrong; and it's hard for beginners to tell the difference.

 However, you should as always ask lots of questions on Piazza!
 You're only allowed to get stuck for 15 minutes before you post a question; and then, comment out your old approach and try a new approach while you're waiting for an answer.

-[^the_internet]: The answers that you find on the internet will, at this stage, more than likely just confuse you.
-They will reference advanced techniques, or sometimes will just be flat-out wrong; and it's hard for beginners to tell the difference.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3083364/0d77446ddf0c7f77340d0617b042a371"></iframe>